-The 2018 bonus is expected to be paid out to the majority of eligible people along with their normal weekly payments between December 3rd 2018 and Dec 7th 2018.
+The 2018 bonus will be paid out to eligible people, along with their normal weekly payments, between December 3rd 2018 and December 7th 2018.

 The minimum Christmas Bonus payment is €20 .

-(Note: The Christmas bonus should not be confused with the annual “double week” of welfare and pension payments just before Christmas .
-This is where one week’s payment is made in advance because of bank and post office closures.).
-The “double” payment will be made in the week beginning December 17th 2018.
-There will be no payments in the following week.
+(Note: The Christmas bonus should not be confused with the annual “double week” of welfare and pension payments made just before Christmas.
+(This is where one week’s payment is made in advance because of bank and post office closures.).
+Find out more here about the Christmas Payment Arrangements

-List of Pensions and Benefits that are eligible for the Christmas Bonus – see below :
+For a List of all Pensions and Benefits that are eligible for the 2018 Christmas Bonus – see below :

 Back to Education Allowance (people coming from Jobseeker’s payments must have been on their payment and/or BTEA for 15 months)